On the regularization of Wasserstein GANs: Improved training of WGANs

+The issue with non-differentiability can be generalized to higher-dimensional spaces based on the observation that an optimal coupling is in general not deterministic.
+Deterministic couplings are particularly nice in the sense that they allow a transport plan assigning each point $x$ from one distribution deterministically to a point $y$ of the other distribution, without having to split any masses (the search for deterministic optimal couplings is called the Monge problem).
+However, in a lot of settings no deterministic coupling exists.
+The notion of a deterministic coupling is formalized in the following definition. \begin{definition} Let $(X,\mu)$ and $(Y,\nu)$ be two probability spaces.
+A coupling $\pi\in \Pi(\mu,\nu)$ is called deterministic if there is a measurable function $\rho:X\rightarrow Y$ such that $\supp{\pi}\subseteq\{(x,\rho(x))\ |\ x\in X\}.$ \end{definition}

 We can now formulate the following observation. \begin{observation} Suppose $\pi^*$ is a non-deterministic optimal coupling between two probability distributions over $\RR[n]$ so that there exist points $(x,y)$ and $(x,y')$ in $\supp{\pi^*}$.
 Suppose further that there is no $\lambda>0$ with $(y-x)=\lambda\cdot (y'-x)$ (in particular this implies $y\neq y'$).
-Then any optimal critic function $f^*$ is not differentiable at $x$. \end{observation} For the coupled points $(x,y)$ and $(x,y')$ we have that the partial derivatives at $x$ into the directions of $y$ and $y'$ respectively have an absolute value of one.
-If there are two such directions and $f^*$ is differentiable, then the norm of its gradient must be larger than one, contradicting the 1-Lipschitz constraint.
-Indeed, recall that, considering $f$ as a function on the line $\{x+\lambda\cdot v\ |\ \lambda\in\RR\}$ with $v$ of unit length, the slope of $f$ at $x$ is given by $\nabla f(x) \cdot v = D_v(f(x)).$ Now
+Then any optimal critic function $f^*$ is not differentiable at $x$. \end{observation} The arguments can be found in Appendix~\ref{app:nonDifMultiDim}.